henriqueleng/shite/README.md

 It is made entirely posix shell + posix tools (sed, ls, wc, echo, cat ...), *if something fail in your system, please tell me*.

-The only extra tolls you will need is a markdown processor, that by default is smu (https://github.com/Gottox/smu), and a text editor.
+The only extra tools you will need is a markdown processor, that by default is smu (https://github.com/Gottox/smu), and a text editor.

 I decided to make it because I thought it was simple to create one and even